 You will have to be able to show the service connection of secondary impairments.
 For example, you will need to prove that your neuropathy is from your diabetes.
 Proving secondary service-connected impairments gets difficult and we highly suggest you contact a VA benefits lawyer.

 VA disability attorney Zack Evans discusses why your Nexus Letter is so important to each condition:

 What if my VA Disability Application is Denied?

 If your VA disability application is denied, you can appeal the VA’s decision.
-This section will explain your rights to appeal as a disabled veteran denied the benefits you deserve.
+This section will explain your rights to appeal as a veteran with disabilities denied the benefits you deserve.

 We recommend you work with a professional when applying so you can reduce your chances of having to go through the appeals process.

 Veterans who are denied benefits or receive a low rating have one year from the date on their Rating Decision letter to file an appeal.
 If you have waited longer than a year to appeal, you can file a new claim.
 We recommend that you do not wait to file your appeal.
 The appeals process can take years.